sedol1339/files/abstracts.md

 Shin, H., Lee, J. K., Kim, J., & Kim, J. (2017).
 Continual Learning with Deep Generative Replay. arXiv, 1705.08690.
 Retrieved from https://arxiv.org/abs/1705.08690v3

-Shwartz-Ziv, R., & Tishby, N. (2017).
+#training_dynamics Shwartz-Ziv, R., & Tishby, N. (2017).
 Opening the Black Box of Deep Neural Networks via Information. arXiv, 1703.00810.
 Retrieved from https://arxiv.org/abs/1703.00810v3

     - We visualize DNNs based on Information Bottleneck (IB) theory and stucy the SGD dynamics:
     - 1) Most of the training epochs in standard DL are spent on compression of the input to efficient representation and not on fitting the training labels